Case Study

 WhatsTheMove runs User Intuition studies before making buying decisions — having AI-moderated conversations with dozens of customers and target consumers about what they're wearing, what's missing from their wardrobe, and what they'd pay for specific styles.
 These 30+ minute conversations probe 5–7 levels deep into preference and motivation, giving the founder consumer voice data rather than just trend reports to guide product selection.

 Yes.
-User Intuition starts at approximately $20 per interview with no monthly fees, making a 20-interview deep consumer study cost roughly $1,000 — compared to $15K–27K for traditional qualitative research.
+User Intuition studies start at $200 with no monthly fees — a fraction of the $15K–27K cost of traditional qualitative research.
 This pricing makes enterprise-grade consumer intelligence accessible to growing brands for the first time, without requiring a dedicated research team or budget.

 Data infrastructure tools like Pen and Paper, Klaviyo, and Facebook CAPI capture what customers do — tracking conversions, automating email flows, and restoring ad attribution.
 User Intuition captures why customers do what they do — through deep AI-moderated conversations that reveal purchase motivation, unmet needs, and decision drivers.
 Together, they give brands both behavioral data and consumer understanding.